What might experiences from community-rooted work around the world teach us about creative projects here in Scotland?

 About the International Perspectives series

-An occasional series throughout 2022 and 2023, the International Perspectives series will introduce organisations and practitioners working in community-led creative projects across the world.
-Hosted by Culture Collective, and featuring performance, discussion and open Q&A, these events aim to widen our perspectives and introduce new approaches to community, creativity and social change.
+An occasional series throughout 2022 (and beyond?), the International Perspectives series will introduce organisations and practitioners working in community-led creative projects across the world.
+Featuring performance, discussion and open Q&A, these events aim to widen our perspectives and introduce new approaches to community, creativity and social change.